 When any of these individuals fail to perform their duties properly, they put the lives of others at risk.

-But how do you establish that lack of sufficient training was the primary cause of your trucking accident?
+But how do you establish that insufficient training was the primary cause of your trucking accident?
 When you hire an experienced lawyer, we will conduct a thorough investigation and interview all involved parties to determine what happened.
 We will also examine things like:

 - The driver's employment history and whether they have the requisite training or experience to operate the truck

-- Signs of a defective, retread, or unevenly worn tires
+- Signs of defective, retread, or unevenly worn tires

 - The proper functionality and regular maintenance of such parts as brakes, axles, and hitches